-Xiaomi Redmi Y2 first impressions: The promise of better selfies
+Xiaomi Redmi Y2 first impressions: At Rs 9,999, this is a selfie-focused phone

 Redmi Y2 First impressions: What about performance, battery?

 Redmi Y2 is powered by the same Qualcomm Snapdragon 625 processor, which is seen on Redmi Note 5.
 In fact, this will also create some unnecessary confusion for potential customers.
 Should they get the Note 5 which has no dual-rear camera, regular selfie camera or the new Y2 Lite?
-I’ve not yet had the chance to fully test out the performance, but for regular tasks like watching YouTube, Facebook, etc the phone is good enough.
+I’ve not yet had the chance to fully test out the performance of the Redmi Y2, but for regular tasks like watching YouTube, Facebook, etc the phone is good enough.

 Battery is 3080 mAh on the Redmi Y2, which is smaller than the 4000 mAh one found on the Redmi Note 5.
 Xiaomi claims Redmi Y2 will last a day easily for users, again a claim which we will have to test fully.

 Read more: Xiaomi Redmi Y2: Top five alternatives around Rs 10,000 in India